Few-shot Image Generation via Masked Discrimination

 \subsection{Ablations}

-Compared with existing few-shot image generation methods, our approach proposes two new ideas, random masks applied to features of the discriminator and discriminator CDC loss.
-As shown in Fig \ref{ablations}, we provide ablations of the proposed approach using 10-shot FFHQ $\rightarrow$ Sketches as an example.
-Random masks encourage the discriminator to judge more diverse images as realistic.
+Compared with existing few-shot image generation methods, our approach proposes two new ideas, random masks applied to the discriminator and discriminator CDC loss.
+As shown in Fig \ref{ablations}, we provide visualized ablations of our approach using 10-shot FFHQ $\rightarrow$ Sketches as an example.
+Masked discrimination encourages the discriminator to judge more diverse images as realistic and guides the adapted GAN to learn the common features of limited training samples.
 Absence of random masks makes the adapted GAN hard to preserve characteristics like hairstyles and the occlusion of hats and sunglasses, which are obviously different from the training samples.
-Discriminator CDC loss helps preserve information learned from the source domain and strengthens global discrimination, without which the adapted GAN would produce results containing unnatural blurs, leading to degraded image quality.
-Besides, we provide detailed quantitative ablation analysis in terms of Intra-LPIPS in Appendix \ref{ablationslambdamask}.
-It can be seen that the random masks contribute more to generation diversity than discriminator CDC loss.
-Our full approach achieves few-shot image generation with high quality and great diversity, benefiting from the combination of these two ideas.
+Discriminator CDC loss helps strengthen global image discrimination and preserve information learned from the source domain.
+Without it, the adapted GAN produces results containing unnatural blurs and artifacts, leading to degraded image quality.